Table of Contents

 - Adults >1500g — every 28-56 days

 Prey items should be around 10% of the snake’s weight and no more than 1.5x its width at its widest point.
-Although live prey can be offered, it’s best to use frozen whenever possible.
-Prey should be thawed in a BPA-free plastic bag in warm water until it reaches ~100°F, then use a pair of soft-tipped feeding tweezers to offer it to your snake.
+Both frozen and live prey can be fed.
+We do recommend using frozen/thawed rodents when possible, as they are easier to find and store while eliminating the risk of the prey injuring your snake.
+If you choose to feed live prey, we strongly recommend monitoring your snake during feeding so that you can quickly remove the rodent if needed.
+Frozen prey should be thawed in a BPA-free plastic bag in warm water until it reaches ~100°F, then use a pair of soft-tipped feeding tweezers to offer it to your snake.

 One of the keys to great nutrition is variety, so aside from offering mice and rats, quail and chicks can also be used to add diversity to your snake’s diet.

 Most pet stores sell frozen mice and rats in various sizes to feed snakes.
 This is convenient because you can buy prey one at a time.
 However, the variety is most likely to be highly limited, and the price per rodent is typically relatively high.

 You can purchase feeders from an online breeder for your ball python if you prefer a more convenient option.
 With the help of the internet, you can access a wide range of prey options.
 However, it's worth noting that these breeders typically require bulk purchases, resulting in a lower cost per rodent but higher upfront expenses.
 Moreover, due to the perishable nature of the feeders, shipping costs can be high.
 We suggest buying several months' worth of supply at once to avoid paying too much on shipping fees.